Blue Goat CyberSMMedical Device Cybersecurity

 Overview of Relevant Regulations and Standards

-The FDA’s regulatory framework for medical device software includes pre-market requirements, such as submitting a 510(k) clearance or a pre-market approval (PMA) application.
-These processes involve rigorous evaluation of the software’s safety and effectiveness and compliance with applicable regulations.
+The FDA’s framework includes premarket requirements such as a 510(k) clearance submission or a pre-market approval (PMA) application.
+These processes involve close review of software safety, effectiveness, and compliance with applicable regulations.

 Compliance as a Key Aspect of Software Security